Ethereum-ERD/dev-upgradeable/README.md

 In furture all the fee will distribute to the community.

-ERD generates revenue in two ways: redemptions, and issuance of new EUSD tokens(with variable interests).
+ERD generates revenue in two ways: redemptions, and issuance of new USDE tokens(with variable interests).

 Redemptions fees are paid in ETH/LSDs.
-Issuance fees (when a user opens a Trove, or issues more EUSD from their existing Trove) are paid in EUSD.
+Issuance fees (when a user opens a Trove, or issues more USDE from their existing Trove) are paid in USDE.

 ### Redemption Fee